 Insider tip: When at Roots, you must go with the Roots burger.
 We’re talking Sweet Grass Farm’s grass-fed beef seasoned with onion and cream, stuffed with garlic butter, and served with slaw and aioli on a house-made roll.
 Wait—what are you still doing reading this?
 Go try it for yourself!

-**Full disclosure: To narrow this list down to six was a challenge!
+**Full disclosure: To narrow this list down to five was a challenge!
 Ontario County truly has some amazing restaurants we didn’t mention but that are worth checking out.
 Click here for a full list of Ontario County restaurants and click here to join our e-newsletter family.